 A Parish Council meeting is not a public meeting.
 It is a Council meeting held in the public domain.
 Meetings may not take place in licensed premises unless no other suitable room is available free of charge or at reasonable cost and may not take place in a private dwelling.

 An ordinary meeting of the Council is called by the Clerk to conduct its business in line with legislation and its Standing Orders.
 The Council is summonsed to attend 3 clear working days before the meeting.

 Witherley Parish Council meets at 7.30 pm the second Thursday each month except August when there is no meeting.

-It is good practise (but mandatory) to have an allotted time during the meeting to allow members of the public to speak.
-Witherley Parish Council allows up to 10 minutes usually at the beginning of the meeting, and you may not get an immediate answer to your question.
+It is good practise (but not mandatory) to have an allotted time during the meeting to allow members of the public to speak.
+Witherley Parish Council allows up to 10 minutes usually at the beginning of the meeting where members of the public can comment on agenda items (only), and may not get an immediate answer to any questions raised.

-Members of the public may only speak if invited to do so by the Chairman.
-As this part of the evening is not actually part of the meeting it is not minuted.
+Members of the public may only speak if invited to do so by the Chairman, and speak only for a maximum of 5 minutes, or less if there are more attendees wishing to comment.
+This part of the evening is not actually part of the Council meeting and is not minuted.

 The agenda is published 3 clear working days prior to the meeting on Council noticeboards and the website.

-An item can be excluded from the public (such as November's and January's) but a reason must be given, it is often a personal matter.
+An item can be excluded from the public but a reason must be given, it is often a personal matter.
 These items when discussed are closed, and so the public are asked to leave the meeting.

 Minutes only record the motions and decisions of the Council.
 Previous minutes kept by Witherley were narrative and lengthy, to save time and adhere with legislation the Clerk has reverted to the legislative requirements.